phreshbrread/TSAC/README.md

 - Initial upload.

 ## Todo
-- Add a "show formula" option
 - Add exception handling
+- Optimise more if I can